 Taking Both Shows Academic Achievement

-The ACT and SAT are two very different tests, covering different subject matter, and presenting information in different ways.
+The tests are very different, covering different subject matters, and presenting information in different ways.
 Students tend to be suited best for one or the other.
-Generally speaking, analytical students who enjoy science and mathematics prefer the ACT—which is more straightforward, and focused on interpreting data or charts.
+Generally speaking, analytical students who enjoy science and mathematics prefer the ACT—which is more straightforward and focused on interpreting data or charts.
 Students who are more inclined towards English or History might prefer the SAT—as it’s more focused on critical thinking and vocabulary.
 Again, this is generally speaking.